Caroline von Holnstein: Second marriage

 She died at Schloss Fronberg on 24 July 1859 and was buried there in a sarcophagus in a room adjacent to the castle chapel.

 In popular culture

 The painting of her in the Gallery of Beauties is 71.5 cm by 58 cm.
 On its back is written "Caroline Gräfin Holnstein aus Bayern geborene Freyin von Spiering erblickte das Licht der Welt auf dem Gute Frohnberg in Bayern dem 8.
 Mai 1815.
-Gemalt von J. Stieler 1834" ("Caroline countess Holnstein in Bavaria née Freyin von Spiering born at dem Gute Frohnberg in Bavaria on 8 May 1815.
+Gemalt von J. Stieler 1834" ("Caroline countess Holnstein in Bavaria née baroness von Spiering born at dem Gute Frohnberg in Bavaria on 8 May 1815.
 Painted by J. Stieler 1834").
 It was still in the artist's studio on 18 February 1834 and was paid for in May that year.